ChoiCube84/ChoiCube84/README.md

 - 👋 Hi, I’m @ChoiCube84
 - 👀 I’m interested in Reinforcement Learning.
-- 🌱 I’m currently learning basic math and science.
+- 🌱 I’m currently math and computer science.
 - 💞️ I’m looking to collaborate on anyone who is interested on me (if I'm available)
 - 📫 Email me to reach me!